xbeat/Machine-Learning/README.md

 Neural networks are powerful models capable of approximating any continuous function to arbitrary precision.
 This property, known as universal approximation, makes them versatile tools for solving complex problems across various domains.

+## Comparing K-Means and DBSCAN Clustering Algorithms

+Introduction to Clustering

+Clustering is an unsupervised machine learning technique used to group similar data points together.
+Two popular clustering algorithms are K-Means and DBSCAN.
+This presentation will compare these algorithms, helping you choose the right one for your data.

 ## Embeddings Re-ranking and Vector Databases in Python

 Introduction to Embeddings